microsoft/OrangeCountyFabricUserGroup/User Group Meetings/2024-10/README.md

 Q & A

+## Speaker
+**Swetha Mannepalli**
+Swetha Mannepalli is a Senior Product Marketing Manager for the Microsoft analytics business, which includes technologies like Microsoft Fabric.
+Swetha is primarily focused on data integration and data warehouse workloads within Microsoft Fabric, along with other products like Azure Data Factory, Azure Synapse Analytics, and Azure HDInsight.
+Prior to moving into her current role, Swetha worked as a Senior Cloud Solution Architect helping Microsoft customers in the education industry.
+Before joining Microsoft in 2020, Swetha worked in various data professional roles as an implementer, data practitioner, and data architect.
+She's currently engaged in the LEAD program from the Stanford Graduate School of Business.

 If you're passionate about data and eager to engage in thoughtful discussions around innovative solutions, join us!
 Let’s build a future of impactful data-driven decisions together.

 Looking forward to seeing how this community evolves and hearing your contributions!

 #MicrosoftFabric #DataCommunity #Innovation #DataDriven #BusinessTransformation